-- Measures – Offers funding for initiatives that involve a renewable energy industry capacity building activity, skills development activity or a preparatory activity for an ACRE Project.
-The application process is undertaken in one phase and is expected to fund up to AUD2 million, with a maximum funding pool of AUD10 million.
+- Measures – Offers funding for initiatives that involve a renewable energy industry capacity building activity, skills development activity or a preparatory activity for an ARENA Project.
+The application process is undertaken in one phase and is expected to fund up to AUD3 million, with a maximum funding pool of AUD10 million.

 Regional Australia’s Renewables (RAR)

 The RAR program aims to demonstrate the viability of renewable energy in regional and remote locations.
 The initiative has two parts: